Hillside Student Community School Expectations for Students 2023-2024

 - First talk with that person to try to resolve it, and not gossip about the problem with other students.

-- If the student still cannot resolve the problem, s/he should then ask for help from a teacher.
+- If the student still cannot resolve the problem, they should then ask for help from a teacher.

-- If the problem persists, then s/he should ask the teacher again for help and/or ask one of the Administrators for assistance in mediating a solution.
+- If the problem persists, then they should ask the teacher again for help and/or ask one of the Administrators for assistance in mediating a solution.

-- If a student has a problem or conflict with a teacher, s/he should:
+If a student has a problem or conflict with a teacher, they should:

 - First talk to that teacher to try to resolve it, and not gossip about the problem with others.

-- If s/he still cannot resolve it, s/he should ask his or her parents for help.
+- If they still cannot resolve it, they should ask their parents for help.

 - If the problem remains, the student is asked to talk with one of the Administrators about mediating a solution.